Landlord–tenant law: Self-help

 Landlord self-help remedies are evictions where "the landlord takes active steps to remove the tenant from the property without initiating legal action."
 Self-help remedies have been limited by forcible entry and detainer (FED) statutes.
 Most states have prohibited self-help eviction.

 Monetary damages

 Landlords can also recover monetary damages for unpaid rent, and the methods of obtaining the rent and the amount that can be obtained are dictated by state statutes.
+The majority rule is that the landlord will subtract the contract price from fair market value in order to determine damages.

 Eviction

 A landlord may commence an action through the courts to evict a tenant.
-Eviction normally takes the form of a lawsuit, requiring an initial notice to a tenant, followed by court proceedings in which the tenant may contest the eviction and potentially file a counter-claim.
-At the conclusion of the eviction process, if the landlord prevails, the court will issue an order that the property be restored to the possession of the landlord, and potentially allowing for the forcibly removal of the tenant and any property left on the premises.
+Eviction normally takes the form of a lawsuit, requiring an initial notice to a tenant, followed by court proceedings in which the tenant may contest the eviction and potentially file a counter-claim.At the conclusion of the eviction process, if the landlord prevails, the court will issue an order that the property be restored to the possession of the landlord, and potentially allowing for the forcibly removal of the tenant and any property left on the premises.

+In some jurisdictions, and subject to conditions such as limited financial means, a tenant facing eviction may be eligible for legal aid.